-Recent studies suggest that cannabidiol oil could play a role in the treatment of arthritis.
-What are the benefits of cannabidiol oil and are there any side effects people should be aware of before using it?
+Some studies suggest that cannabidiol (CBD) oil could play a role in relieving arthritis.
+What are the benefits of CBD oil, and are there any side effects that people should be aware of before using it?

-Cannabidiol (CBD) oil contains CBD extracts from cannabis plants.
+CBD oil contains extracts from cannabis plants.
 Some people use CBD oil to relieve pain associated with chronic conditions, such as arthritis.

 This article looks at the scientific evidence behind the benefits, uses, and side effects of CBD oil.
-In this article, we examine whether CBD oil may be an effective treatment for arthritis and chronic pain.
+It will also discuss whether or not it may be an effective treatment for arthritis and chronic pain.

-There are many different CBD oil products available, and the amount of CBD in them may vary.
+There are many CBD oil products available, and the amount of CBD in them may vary.

 As many people use cannabis as a recreational drug, there is some controversy surrounding the medicinal use of products containing ingredients from cannabis plants.

-People often refer to the cannabis plant as either hemp or marijuana, depending on its level of THC.
+Cannabis is sometimes known as hemp, depending on its level of THC.
 Hemp plants, which lawmakers legalized under the Farm Bill, must contain less than 0.3% THC.

 Some people use CBD oil to relieve pain and reduce inflammation.
-Recent research suggests that CBD oil may be useful for pain relief and other conditions.
+Some research suggests that CBD oil may be useful for pain relief and other conditions.

-Arthritis is the leading cause of disability in the United States, affecting over 50 million Americans.
-The two most common types of arthritis are:
+Arthritis is the leading cause of disability in the United States, affecting around 54.4 million people.

-- Rheumatoid arthritis (RA): An autoimmune disease in which a person’s immune system attacks their joints, causing inflammation.
-RA commonly affects the hands and feet and leads to painful, swollen, and stiff joints.
+Rheumatoid arthritis is an autoimmune condition wherein a person’s immune system attacks their joints, causing inflammation.
+It commonly affects the hands and feet and leads to painful, swollen, and stiff joints.

-- Osteoarthritis (OA): A degenerative disease that affects joint cartilage and bones, causing pain and stiffness.
+Osteoarthritis is a degenerative condition that affects joint cartilage and bones, causing pain and stiffness.
 It often affects the hip, knee, and thumb joints.

-Some studies on animals suggest that CBD could help to treat arthritis and relieve the associated inflammatory pain:
+Some studies in animals suggest that CBD could help treat arthritis and relieve the associated inflammatory pain.
+For example:

 - A 2016 study found that the topical application of CBD had the potential to relieve pain and inflammation associated with arthritis.

-A 2006 study found that a cannabis-based mouth spray called Sativex helped to relieve arthritis pain.
-However, the cannabis plant extracts that the company use to make the spray contain both CBD and THC.
+A 2006 study found that a cannabis-based mouth spray called Sativex helped relieve arthritis pain.
+However, the cannabis plant extracts that the company uses to make the spray contain both CBD and THC.

-CBD is available as an oil or powder, which it is possible to use to make creams or gels that people can apply to the skin of the areas affected by arthritis.
+CBD is available as an oil or powder, which it is possible to use to make creams or gels that people can apply to the skin of the areas that arthritis affects.

 People can also take CBD in capsule form or as an oral spray.